BelaPlatform/bela_newBlog/docs/_posts/2018-05-02-salt-a-programmable-eurorack-syntesizer.markdown

 * Controls:
 	* 4x pots (offset for CV in)
 	* 2x button with integrated bi-color LED
-* Power consumption: 200mA/12V, 50mA/-12V.
+* Power:
+	* +12V: 250mA
+	* -12V: 50mA

 ### Salt+:

 * Width: 10HP
-* Physical dimensions (excluding faceplate): 109mm (height), 48mm(width), 30mm(depth)
+* Dimensions
+	* Width: 10HP / 51mm
+	* Height: 3U / 129mm
+	* Depth: 15mm
 * I/O (1/8" jacks):
 	* 4xCV in
 	* 4xCV out
 	* 2x trigger in
 	* 2x trigger out
 	* 2x button with integrated bi-color LED
 	* USB host port
 * Controls:
 	* 4x pots (offset for CV in)
 	* 2x button with integrated bi-color LED
-* Power consumption: 50mA/12V, 50mA/-12V
+* Power:
+	* +12V: 40mA
+	* -12V: 40mA

 Salt is the main unit, at the back of which is plugged a Beaglebone Green with a Bela cape.
 A 20-pin ribbon cable is used to connect Salt+ to Salt, providing power and signals.
-Only Salt is connected to the power supply of your case.
-Salt can work on its own, but Salt+ requires Salt.
+Only Salt is connected to the Eurorack power supply.
+Salt+ requires Salt in order to work.

-## Coming soon:
+## Faceplate

-Diagrams, demos, example code ...
+Salt and Salt+ come with a white aluminium faceplate with black prints.
+Given that we cannot imagine what you are going to do with it, we also ship with two spare transparent acrylic faceplates that you can use for your customized designs.

 ## Frequently asked questions

-### When will Salt be available?
+### How long will Salt be available for?

-Salt will be launched in early May 2018 at SuperBooth in Berlin.
-A limited run of modules will be available for sale at the SuperBooth workshop and on our shop.
+Salt was released in May 2018 at SuperBooth in Berlin.
+This is a limited edition product, so [get yours](https://shop.bela.io/salt) while you can!

 ### Do I need to know how to program in order to use Salt?

-Salt will come with a number of existing example patches which can work out of the box, without need to write a single line of code.
+Salt will come with a number of existing example patches which will work out of the box, without need to write a single line of code.
 You can program your own patches using C++, PureData or SuperCollider.
 [PureData](http://puredata.info) is a graphical programming language with which you can create and shape sounds connecting blocks, not too dissimilar from patching modules together.
 Some patches are already available [here](https://github.com/BelaPlatform/Bela/tree/dev-modular/examples/13-Salt) and many more are on their way!

 ### Do I need a computer to use Salt?